Fort Saint Vrain Nuclear Power Plant

-The Fort St. Vrain Nuclear Power Plant was a commercial nuclear power station located near the town of Platteville in northern Colorado in the United States.
-It operated from 1979 until 1989.
+The Fort St. Vrain Nuclear Power Plant is a former commercial nuclear power station located near the town of Platteville in northern Colorado in the United States.
+It originally operated from 1979 until 1989.
 It had a 330 MWe High-temperature gas reactor (HTGR).
 The plant was decommissioned between 1989 and 1992.

-In 1996, a conventional natural gas powered generating station was built on the site, which as of 2011 has a capacity of just under 1000 MW.
+In 1996, it was converted into a conventional natural gas powered generating station, which as of 2011 has a capacity of just under 1000 MW.

 Historical overview

 Fort Saint Vrain Generating Station was built as Colorado's first and only nuclear power plant, which operated from 1979 until 1989.
 The plant was named after the historic front trading post Fort Saint Vrain, which was located about a mile north of it.
 It was one of two high temperature gas cooled (HTGR) power reactors in the United States.
 The primary coolant helium transferred heat to a water secondary coolant system to drive steam generators.
 The reactor fuel was a combination of fissile uranium and fertile thorium microspheres dispersed within a prismatic graphite matrix.
 The reactor had an electrical power output of 330MW (330 MWe), generated from a thermal power 842 MW (842 MWth).

 The Fort St. Vrain HTGR power plant was proposed in March 1965 and its application was filed with the Atomic Energy Commission in October 1966.
 Construction began in September 1968.
 The HTGR design was safer than typical boiling water designs of the time having steel-reinforced, pre-stressed concrete containment dome structures.
 It only needed a steel-frame containment structure, while the reactor core was partially contained within a prestressed concrete reactor pressure vessel (PCRV).
 The construction cost reached $200 million, or approximately $0.60/installed watt.
 Initial testing began in 1972 and the first commercial power was distributed in July 1979.

 The plant was technically successful, especially towards the very end of its operating life, but was a commercial disappointment to its owner.
 As one of the first commercial HTGR designs, the plant was a proof-of-concept for several advanced technologies, but had a number of early adopter problems that required expensive corrections.
 Maintenance problems exacerbated these and other issues.